-Students' perceptions of a safety culture
+3.4.
+Theme 3: Students perceptions of a safety culture

-The third theme to emerge was in relation to students' perception of a safety culture within their work environment and whether their knowledge and understanding had changed.
+The third theme to emerge was in relation to student's perception of a safety culture within their work environment and whether their knowledge and understanding had changed.
 Zohar (1980) refers to a safety culture as a shared set of safety-related attitudes, perceptions, and behaviours among individuals in an organisation.
-During the interviews the students were asked if they perceived a safety culture existed within the TPT Degree and if so which area of training they found most influential.
-The majority of students stated that the practical labs where the most influential as the lecturing staff would not allow them enter the labs without wearing appropriate personal protective equipment (PPE).
+During the interviews the students were asked if they perceived a safety culture existed within the TPT degree and if so which area of training they found most influential.
+The majority of students stated that the practical labs where the most influential as the lecturing staff would not allow them enter the labs without wearing appropriate personal protective equipment (PPE) including steel toe boots, ear defenders and safety glasses.
 They also commented that "the work environment promoted a safety culture through legislation signage, safety posters and correct housekeeping".
+However during the initial observations a number of students were reluctant to wear the appropriate PPE as they felt it was uncomfortable to wear, and they did not see the need to wear it in an educational environment.
+These students commented "the earplugs keep falling out of my ears and the ear defenders are too uncomfortable to wear" while another student commented "I am only using the machine for a few minutes, I should not need to wear ear plugs".
 The practical labs meet the same specifications as industry standards and as such the safety legislation is required to be enforced.

 As the students gained additional knowledge and understanding of the legislation and its rationale for enforcement through the regulatory environment module their perception of a safety environment changed.
 This blend of practical enforcement, visual observations of correct work environments, and the theoretical understanding of the associated legislation, were all essential elements in promoting a safety culture.
 From the analysis of data 79% of the class stated that the use of the VLE and RLOs allowed them to reflect upon the material covered in the regulatory environment module and practical labs, gaining a better understanding of the legislation and regulations and why they were enforced.
 One of the students commented "if I was just forced to comply with the regulations without understanding the reasons why, I would not be as committed to safety when working in industry".
-Ho & Dzeng (2010), UEA (2007) and Wallen & Mulloy (2006) concur with these findings, stating that these elements are important factors in quality safety training in order to promote a safety culture.
+Ho and Dzeng (2010), UEA (2007) and Wallen and Mulloy (2006) concur with these findings, stating that these elements are important factors in quality safety training in order to promote a safety culture.
 The students' attitude and behaviours to workplace safety had changed throughout the duration of this research, and the final observation in the practical labs revealed that none of the students required correctional feedback in relation to wearing PPE.
 However on occasion some students requested conformation that the machines were setup correctly, and required additional one-to-one demonstrations prior to operating them.